TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 A list is an **ordered list**
-if its constituent list items begin with
-[ordered list markers], and a
+if its constituent list items begin with ordered list markers, and a
-**bullet list** if its constituent list items begin with [bullet list markers].
+**bullet list** if its constituent list items begin with bullet list markers.

 The **start number**
-of an [ordered list] is determined by the list number of its initial list item.
+of an ordered list is determined by the list number of its initial list item.
 The numbers of subsequent list items are disregarded.